The wave of consolidation among banks in the Gulf is spreading to Oman from Saudi Arabia, the United Arab Emirates and Qatar.

 Oman Arab Bank, owned 51 percent by Oman International Development & Investment Co and 49 percent by Jordan’s Arab Bank, had assets of 2.14 billion rials ($5.6 billion) at the end of last year, according to information on its website.
 Alizz had assets of 663 million rials at the end of March.

 Alizz, which is traded in Muscat, has a market value of about $200 million.
-The shares climbed 5.2 percent on Thursday, bringing the gain this year to 21 percent.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The shares climbed 5.2 percent on Thursday, bringing the gain this year to 21 percent.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.